'Bachelor In Paradise' Spoilers: Amanda Stanton, Robby Hayes' Status Revealed, Are They

 Amanda and Robby had appeared to be continuing their relationship post-filming.
 However, Bachelor in Paradise spoilers from Reality Steve reveal that things got a bit complicated when Hayes was spotted canoodling with someone else at a Zac Brown Band concert in Colorado recently.

 It seems that during the reunion filming, Robby tried to claim that nothing happened.
-Amanda’s besties Emily and Haley Ferguson tore into him and the woman who spotted Hayes at the concert took pictures and sent them to Amanda, so his story apparently doesn’t come off as very convincing.
+Amanda’s besties Emily and Haley Ferguson tore into him, and the woman who spotted Hayes at the concert took pictures and sent them to Amanda, so his story apparently doesn’t come off as very convincing.

 missing my babies today ❤ pic.twitter.com/MmzBtVn648